Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 ### Security Concepts
 - **Defense in depth:** Multiple layers of protection (not just one)
 - **Zero Trust:** Never trust, always verify (even if you're inside the network)
-- **Risk-based access:** Not all logins are equal - context matters
+- **Risk-based access:** Not all logins are equal, context matters
 - **Least privilege:** Only give access to what's needed for the job
-- **Automation is key:** Humans can't analyze millions of logins - AI does it in milliseconds
+- **Automation is key:** Humans can't analyze millions of logins, AI does it in milliseconds

 ### The "Aha!"
 Moments
 - **Security doesn't mean annoying users:** Good security is invisible to legitimate users but stops attackers cold